Skip to main content

 Q3: What happens if I accidentally lose or misplace my PAN card?

 You can easily apply for a duplicate PAN card online through the Protean eGov Technologies portal.
-You simply need to fill out the "Reprint of PAN Card" application, pay a small dispatch fee, and a new physical card with your exact same 10-digit number will be mailed to you.
+You simply need to fill out the "Reprint of PAN Card" application, pay a small dispatch fee, and a new physical card with your exact same 10-digit number will be delivered to you.

 Q4: Is there an expiry date or renewal process for a PAN card?

 No, a PAN card is legally valid for an entire lifetime.
 Once a 10-digit number is allotted to you, it will never expire or change.
-The 10-digit number does not need to be renewed or changed, even if you switch your career.
-However, if you change your name after marriage or your address, you must apply for a PAN correction to update the details on your physical card.

 Q5: Can a student with no income or a minor get a PAN card?

-Yes.
-There is no minimum age requirement to get a PAN.
+Yes, there is no minimum age requirement to get a PAN.
 Minors can be allotted a PAN card, but the application must be made and signed by their parent or legal guardian acting as a Representative Assessee on their behalf.